 About 20 minutes north of Mae Hong Son town.
-This 500 m. bamboo bridge, whose name means successful prayer.
-It was built in 2012 purportedly to link a hill-top temple to the village itself.
+This 500-meter bamboo bridge is known for its name, which means “successful prayer.”
+It was built in 2012, purportedly to link a hill-top temple to the village itself.

-The bridge also adds to the various sites between Mae Hong Son and Ban Rak Thai for a day tour, definitely merits a stop if you’re passing by.
-A very peaceful and excellent place for sunrise and sunset.
+The bridge also adds to the various sites between Mae Hong Son and Baan Rak Thai for a day tour, and it’s worth stopping by if you’re passing through.
+It is a very peaceful and excellent place for sunrise and sunset.

-The monks go on an alms round every morning around 6:30 – 7:30 a.m. and carry bowls through this on the bamboo bridge to receive alms especially on the religious holidays.
-Let’s see and learn to know how to making the merit.
+Every morning around 6:30 – 7:30 a.m., the monks go on an alms round and carry bowls across the bamboo bridge to receive alms, especially on religious holidays.
+Let’s see and learn how to making the merit.